stream-protocol/medusa-plugin-streampay/TO-DO.md

 - [ ] Address issues related to hard configurations.
 - [ ] Resolve minor configuration problems.
 - [ ] Fix any issues with the plugin's functionality.
+- [ ] Address any bugs related to Solana blockchain integration.

 ## Additional Notes